POST-SOVIET PHANTASMAGORIA

 DAY 8 to DAY 9 – Karakum Desert and Gates of Hell

-• After a quick Soviet-themed tour around Dashoguz downtown, we'll stock on food at the lively central bazaar and start our adventure across the mythical sands of the Karakum Desert, heading towards the most famous natural sight in the country: the Darwaza Gas Crater, also known as "The Gates of Hell".
+• After a quick Soviet-themed tour around Dashoguz downtown, we'll stock on food at the lively Uzbek bazaar near the train station and start our adventure across the mythical sands of the Karakum Desert, heading towards the most famous natural sight in the country: the Darwaza Gas Crater, also known as "The Gates of Hell".

 • While drilling in 1971, Soviet geologists tapped into a cavern filled with natural gas; the ground beneath the drilling rig collapsed, leaving a large and deep hole behind: to avoid poisonous gas discharge, it was decided to burn it off; geologists had hoped for the fire to consume all the fuel in a matter of days, but the gas is still burning today.